jorgevallejo/clinic-tables-data/PEC3.md

     ##  $ ReasonNonInfert         : num  0 0.12 0.03 0.02 0 0.05 0.01 0.04 0.06 0.02 ...
     ##  $ ReasonUnexplained       : num  0.04 0.01 0.12 0.08 0 0.09 0.03 0.01 0.06 0.12 ...

-I am not sure about why all those `NAs introduced by coercion` appear.
-I suspect it is because `NA` values in the table are stored as text.
+The use of chunk option `warning=FALSE` prevents the displaying of multiple `NAs introduced by coercion` messages.
+I am not sure, but I suppose the cause for the warnings is that the`NA` values in the table are stored as text.

 Variables: type and description
 -------------------------------